fyellin/PuzzleSolver/README.md

 ### Clue list

-A `ClueList` gathers together a set of clues and creates information them as a set.
+A `ClueList` gathers together a set of clues and creates information about them as a set.

 For the `EquationSolver`, there is a convenience function that lets you copy and paste the equations from the puzzle and directly generate a clue list.

+In general, you create a `ClueList` by passing the initializer a list of clues.

     clue_list = ClueList(sequence_of_clues)